-- a breakdown of the proceeds towards a certain phase of a project, in the case of an exploration or development stage issuer - a breakdown of the proceeds towards capital expenditures - a breakdown of proceeds allocated to general and administrative expenditures, and - clarification of how proceeds raised under recent financings have been or are being allocated.
+- a breakdown of the proceeds towards a certain phase of a project, in the case of an exploration or development stage issuer - a breakdown of the proceeds towards capital expenditures

+- a breakdown of proceeds allocated to general and administrative expenditures, and - clarification of how proceeds raised under recent financings have been or are being allocated.

 If the offering is subject to a minimum subscription, the use of proceeds for both the minimum and maximum subscription must be disclosed.
 The disclosure should provide adjustments in spending if the proceeds raised are less than the maximum amount.
-This disclosure should be provided where:
+This disclosure, as set out in item 6.3(3) of Form 41-101F1 and item 4.2(3) of Form 44-101F1, should be provided where: